 Located along the shores of Lake George, the Township of Macdonald, Merdith & Aberden Additional is surrounded by rolling farmland, making it a favourite for those that love country driving tours.
 The boardwalk on Lake George offers visitors picturesque views of Lake George.
 There are many accessible freshwater inland lakes perfect for fishing, swimming and boating.
 In the winter, there is great snowmobiling!
 In the fall, enjoy the Sylvan Circle Tour, a popular art and artisan tour that leads visitors along the country roads lined with our region's spectacular fall colours.

 St. Joseph Island

 St. Joseph Island is the second largest freshwater island in the world, and is situated in the channel between Lake Huron and Lake Superior.
-This island was once known as "Anipich" which in Ojibway means "place of the hardwood trees", then renamed by Jesuit missionaries to honor the patron saint of the new church they were building.
+This island was once known as "Anipich" which in Ojibwe means "place of the hardwood trees", then renamed by Jesuit missionaries to honor the patron saint of the new church they were building.
 The island was also once home to the British held Fort St. Joseph, now a national historic site in Canada.
 There are many outdoor recreational activities to do on the Island: boating and paddling, fishing, swimming and it is also appealing for cycling and touring because of its open country roads.
 There are two villages on the Island: Hilton Beach and Richards Landing.
-A few other things you might want to check out are: St. Joseph Island Museum, Adcocks Woodland Gardens and the Harmony Tea Room.
+A few other things you might want to check out are: St. Joseph Island Museum and Adcocks Woodland Gardens.